BJP does not hold patents on Ram, Hinduism but our faith is beyond political gains, says Uma Bharti | Politics

 - India

-Senior Bharatiya Janata Party (BJP) leader Uma Bharti on Friday said her party does not ''hold patents'' on Lord Ram, Hanuman or the Hindu religion and anybody can have faith in them, but ''our faith is beyond political gains''.
+Senior Bharatiya Janata Party (BJP) leader Uma Bharti has said her party does not ''hold patents'' on Lord Ram, Hanuman or the Hindu religion and anybody can have faith in them, but ''our faith is beyond political gains''.

-In a statement here, the former Madhya Pradesh chief minister also said it was not the BJP which inculcated in her the faith in Ram, the Tricolour, Ganga and cow, but ''it was already within me''.
+In a statement issued here on Friday, the former Madhya Pradesh chief minister also said it was not the BJP which inculcated in her the faith in Ram, the Tricolour, Ganga and cow, but it was ''already within'' her.

 ''The BJP does not hold patents on Ram and Hanuman or the Hindu religion.
 Anyone can have faith in them.
 The difference is that our faith is beyond political gains,'' she said.

-On her demand for a ban on liquor in the state, she said had drawn a line that she will do what the BJP decides.
+On her demand for a ban on liquor in the state, she said she has drawn a line that she will do what the BJP decides.

+Bharti also questioned the purpose of Congress leader Rahul Gandhi's Bharat Jodo Yatra.

-She also claimed the Congress will be decimated in the Assembly polls scheduled in MP next year.
+She also claimed that the Congress will be decimated in the 2023 Madhya Pradesh Assembly polls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)